brittanyfleury/Hello_World/README.md

 - Where you got them
 - What is contained within the data files?
 - Datafile considerations
-- URL linkes to files- example here:
+- URL links to files- example here:
 [Alaska Airports and Runways](https://catalog.data.gov/harvest/object/66a1dddd-d006-408c-b0c2-b4f9d81d2509/html)
 ## Additional Documentation
 No additional documentation at this time.
 Here is some **BOLD** text.
 Here is *italicized* text